Marketing (MKTG) 454

 Your final grade in MKTG 454 is determined by a weighted average of the grades you receive on three written assignments and a Final Examination.
-To receive credit for MKTG 454, you must achieve a minimum grade of 50% on the Final Examination and an overall grade of D (50%) or better for the entire course.
+To receive credit for MKTG 454, you must achieve a minimum grade of D (50 percent) on the Final Examination and an overall grade of D (50 percent) or better for the entire course.
 The weighting of each assessment activity is indicated in the table below:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Mullin, B. J., Hardy, S., & Sutton, W. A. (2014).
 Sport marketing (4th ed.).
 Champaign, IL: Human Kinetics.
 ISBN-13: 978-1-4504-2498-1.

 All other learning resources will be available online.

 Please note: You must have Microsoft PowerPoint or equivalent presentation software to complete Assignment 3 for this course.

 The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.